-Maltreatment and traumatic events can include physical abuse, sexual abuse, or simply a cruel upbringing.
-Maltreated or abused children are 7 times more likely than others to use drugs or alcohol by age 12.
+Maltreatment and traumatic events can include physical use, sexual abuse, or simply a cruel upbringing.
+Maltreated or used children are 7 times more likely than others to use drugs or alcohol by age 12.
 Incredibly, maltreated children, on average, are likely to use alcohol 2 years before their peers.

 School Risk Factors For Developing An Addiction